Jahia/widen-asset-picker/doc/en/provider.md

 If the requested node is not in cache, the provider calls the Widen API from the funtion : [queryWiden()][WidenDataSource.java] to get all relevant information about the media content.

-The provider use the Widen API : [Assets - Retrieve by id][widenAPI:AssetById].
+> The provider use the Widen API : [Assets - Retrieve by id][widenAPI:AssetById].

 ### JSON to JCRNodeWrapper
 The JSON return by the API is mapped to a JCR node object.
 To do this mapping we use the [jackson] library.

-As the Widen JSON properties and the JCR node do not have the same names we created a custom [deserializer][WidenAssetDeserializer.java] used by our class [WidenAsset.java] to create a cacheable object :
+As the Widen JSON properties and the JCR node properties do not have the same names we created a custom [deserializer][WidenAssetDeserializer.java] used by our class [WidenAsset.java] to create a cacheable object :